Skip to content

 • text/csv

-Request with Accept: unknown/mime
+Request sent with Accept: unknown/mime header:

 curl -i "http://localhost:/db/Chinook/Customer" \